FarronF/limerick-council-meetings/meetings/2022/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 26th September 2022.md

 PowerPoint presentation on the Shannon Estuary Economic Taskforce and outlined the

-membership and composition of the Taskforce.---
+membership and composition of the Taskforce.
+---
 2

 He also explained that the terms of reference of the Taskforce were: